-Global Challenges to the Chemical Industry

-IMPLEMENTATION OF Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) in the European Union (EU) and of the Chemical Substances Control Law (CSCL) in Japan...reform of the Toxic Substances Control Act (TSCA) in the United States...the industry's obligations under the Strategic Approach to International Chemicals Management (SAICM)... uncertainty regarding public acceptance of innovation from the chemical industry...de-selection pressures for chemicals.
+Global Challenges to the Chemical Industry IMPLEMENTATION OF Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) in the European Union (EU); the Chemical Substances Control Law (CSCL) in Japan; modernization of the Toxic Substances Control Act (TSCA) in the United States and burgeoning chemical regulatory programs in other regions...the industry's global commitments under UN Environment, OECD, and GHS...uncertainty regarding public acceptance of innovation from the chemical industry...deselection pressures for chemicals.
 Around the world, these activities are the basis for demands from industry's product stewards, those in governmental and regulatory agencies, and the general public for high-quality scientific information about the potential health and environmental risks from chemicals.
 These global activities also highlight the critical need to advance chemical safety assessment and the importance of the chemical industry's investment in the LRI.
-The LRI provides the industry with innovative approaches to address challenging issues that include:

-PREMATURE USE OF NEW CHEMICAL TESTING DATA

-Recent developments in chemical testing technologies provide powerful tools that can rapidly generate large volumes of hazard data for chemicals.
+The LRI provides the industry with innovative approaches to address challenging issues that include: APPROPRIATE USE OF NEW CHEMICAL TESTING DATA Recent developments in chemical testing technologies provide powerful tools that can rapidly generate large volumes of biological activity data for chemicals.
 Interpreting these data to better understand the potential health and environmental impacts of chemicals remains a challenge.
-Premature use of these data by regulatory agencies and non-governmental organizations to characterize and prioritize chemicals could result in the development of regulations and policies with significant economic costs yet uncertain human health and environmental benefits.

-NEED FOR MORE EXPOSURE DATA FOR CHEMICALS CURRENTLY IN COMMERCE

-Meaningful assessment of potential health and environmental risks from chemicals requires not only hazard information but also information about environmentally-relevant exposures to chemicals.
+Inappropriate or premature use of these data by regulatory agencies and nongovernmental organizations to characterize and prioritize chemicals could result in the development of regulations and policies with significant economic costs yet uncertain human health and environmental benefits.
+Thus, there is a pressing need for regulatory science communities across the globe to develop datasets, prediction models, and case examples that demonstrate sufficient scientific confidence in these methods and data to underpin regulatory and product stewardship safety-evaluation decisions such as priority setting, screening, and in-depth assessments.
+NEED FOR MORE EXPOSURE DATA FOR CHEMICALS CURRENTLY IN COMMERCE Meaningful assessment of potential health and environmental risks from chemicals requires not only hazard information but also information about environmentally-relevant exposures to chemicals.
 Making decisions about potential risks without exposure data can result in unwarranted responses, such as product labeling and product de-selection.

-INCREASED PUBLIC DEMANDS FOR SAFE PRODUCTS

-Consumers are concerned about potential health risks from chemical exposures that can occur in everyday life at home, at work, and outdoors.
+INCREASED PUBLIC DEMANDS FOR SAFE PRODUCTS Consumers are concerned about potential health risks from chemical exposures that can occur in everyday life at home, at work, and outdoors.
 Media reports linking chemicals detected in the body to potential health effects have produced demands from the public for more information about product safety.
 A lack of sound scientific information about product safety can undermine public confidence in our products and may prompt restrictions in their use or their removal from the marketplace.

-CONCERNS ABOUT ANIMAL WELFARE

-Without innovative approaches that can reduce the need for animal testing, the chemical industry will continue to face concerns about animal welfare.
+CONCERNS ABOUT ANIMAL WELFARE Without innovative approaches that can reduce the need for animal testing, the chemical industry will continue to face concerns about animal welfare.
 In addition, use of current animal testing procedures prolongs processes for research and development and product safety evaluations as well as delays time to market for new products.

-Global Research Strategy

-THIS LRI GLOBAL RESEARCH STRATEGY is designed to directly address the current challenges faced by the industry as it advocates for decision making about chemicals based on sound science.
-This strategy, Advancing Chemical Safety Assessment for the 21st Century, targets the science-policy interface to improve chemical management and innovation assessments.

-The strategy comprises three priority research areas that were mutually identified by the LRI regional programs as key for addressing the global challenges:

-- Innovating Chemical Testing - Understanding Everyday Exposures to Chemicals - ▶ Translating Research Outcomes for Product Safety

-These three priority research areas and their value to the chemical industry will be described in more detail in the pages that follow.

-OUR PRINCIPLES

-SCIENTIFIC EXCELLENCE.

-The best research proposals and most qualified scientists will be selected for funding.